-There are many different problems you can suffer with in your ears, and many can be treated or the symptoms at least alleviated.
-Read on for more information about some of the most common of these – and what you can do about them.
+There are many different problems you can suffer within your ears, and many can be treated or the symptoms at least alleviated.
+Read on for more information about some of the most common ear problems – and what you can do about them.

 Ménière’s disease is a fairly rare condition, the cause of which is still unconfirmed.
 It occurs in the inner ear and causes bouts of dizziness and vertigo.
 Other common symptoms include tinnitus or ringing in the ears.
 Attacks usually last around 1- 3 hours, but the after-effects can be felt for up to 24 hours, and sufferers often need to stop and rest in order to feel well again.